Manas family: The family

 The family were Armenians who settled in Istanbul in the 16th century and is believed to be originally from Cappadocia near Kayseri.
 The family eventually provided successive imperial portraitists in the following years.
 Family members such as Sebuh Manas (1816–1889), a brother of Rupen, and another Manas named Jozef (1835–1916) both served as imperial artists during the reigns of Mahmud II (1808–1839), Abdulmecid I (1839–1861), Abdulaziz (1861–1876) and Abdulhamit II (1876–1909).
 Since the brothers were assigned to the Ottoman Embassy in Paris, their portraits were distributed to other embassies throughout Europe.

 Rafael and Manas

 Rafael Manas (1710–1780) is the first member of the family to be known.
 As a youth he studied in Italy and upon returning to the Ottoman Empire, he was an artist for the royal court of Osman III, Mustafa III, Mahmud I. Portraits by Rafael of men and women are found in the Topkapi Museum today.
 Rafael was buried in the Edirnekapi Armenian cemetery.
 Rafael's son Manas continued painting.
 Mouradja d'Ohsson writes that a Manas Manas served as the court's chief artist as late as the reign of Abdulhamid I (1774–1789).
-The families last name was changed to the first name of this member of the family.
+The rest of the family took their last name from Manas.